JiaWei2016/week-10/assignment/README.md

 any library not explicitly covered in class) for functions/uses which you'd like to explore.
 Briefly describe how you might use them.

+The most of technologies would be covered in this project.

 ## Design spec

 #### User experience

 At a high level, how do you expect people to use your application?
 - Who are the users?
+  People who are care about the safety will be the users.
 - What do they gain from your application' use?
+  They are able to get the safest route.
 - Are there any website/application examples in the wild to which you can compare your final?
+  The Vision Zero View (http://www.nycvzv.info/)

 #### Layouts and visual design